sangahco/docker-elk-stack/README.md

 > **ELK stack deployment**
 >
-> *Elasticsearch* and *Logstash* require a large amount of virtual memory, to resolve this issue,
+> *Elasticsearch* and *Logstash* require a large amount of virtual memory,
-> execute the following command as `root` on the Docker host machine, before starting the service:
+> depending on the environment Elasticsearch might not start correctly.
+> I prepared a script inside the folder `setup` to run before starting the services, so make sure you run it.
 >
+>       $ sudo setup/machine-init.sh
+>
+> Or execute the following command as `root` on the Docker host machine, before starting the service:
+>
 >       $ sudo sysctl -w vm.max_map_count=262144

 `Kibana` Web Interface is accessible through the port `5601`.

+***IMPORTANT*** The default user for Kibana is `elastic` and password `changeme`.

 ## Settings Up the Environment